A. Basic UDL Resources

 - "UDL: Supporting Diversity in BC Schools" (includes a 6-module course aimed for teachers of younger students but still relevant and useful)

-D. "Universal Design for Learning: Theory and Practice" (online, hyperlinked book; 98 pages) includes the following chapters:
+D. "Universal Design for Learning: Theory and Practice" (online, hyperlinked book; 98 pages)

 NOTE: Access to the online text requires free registration with CAST (Center for Applied Special Technology).